SeanMal1/Team-6-Software-Project/README.md

 * Add purchasable and craftable items e.g. Hoe, Axe, pickaxe etc.
 * Add a working UI
 * Charachter Customisation e.g. Hair, Clothes, Eyes, Gender etc.
-* Functional buildings that are secondary maps
+* Functional buildings that are basically secondary maps
 * More to be added